What’s the most anxiety-inducing question you can get in a job interview? For most candidates, it’s “what are your salary expectations?”.

 If you’ve done your research (see above), you’ll be able to quote a reasonable range and then they can respond.

 When asked: “What are you making now?”

-For the most part, interviewers ask this question believing that offering a salary 10 to 15 percent higher than your current salary will be sufficient to lure you away from your current position.
+For the most part, interviewers ask this question believing that offering a salary 10-15% higher than your current salary will be sufficient to make you accept.

-There are a number of reasons why this question may not be so straightforward for many candidates.
-Most typically, many candidates are either underpaid or overpaid in their current roles.
+There’s a number of reasons why this question may be tricky to answer for many candidates.
+Most typically, they are either underpaid or overpaid in their current roles.
 They fear an overly high or low number could lead to an unattractive offer or knock them out of contention.
-Others may be making a career change or moving from commission-based to salary work or otherwise in a situation in which the comparison isn’t valid.
+Others may be making a career change or moving from commission-based to salary work.
+Or they’re simply in a situation in which the comparison isn’t valid.

-If you’re making “too much,” the interviewer may feel they can’t afford you or you are overqualified.
-This can be a problem if you are okay with taking a lower salary — perhaps because you know you are/were overpaid, you are making a career change, or you are prioritizing work-life-balance or other aspects of the job.
+If you’re making “too much,” the interviewer may feel that you’re overqualified and they can’t afford you.
+This can be a problem because in that case they probably won’t extend the offer.
+Yet, you’d be willing to accept it and get a lower salary — perhaps because you know you are/were overpaid, you’re making a career change, or you’re prioritizing work-life balance.

 When pressed to give your current salary when you know it would sabotage your chances, consider the following tactic to delay the question a little longer, if not put it off altogether:

 “Since this position is not exactly the same as my current job, let’s discuss what my responsibilities at this company will be and work together to determine a fair salary for this position.”

 If you feel you must reveal your lower salary earlier than you would like, don’t forget to mention the contributing factors too.
 Employers will understand that a job in Iowa paid less than a job in New York City, for example.

 PS: We broke down all the details regarding salary expectations and negotiations in our detailed Negotiation Curriculum.
 Take a look if you want to negotiate like a pro.